 Each of the speakers will introduce different sections of the report – economic, political and cultural – and will discuss their particular contributions before taking questions from the floor.

-The evening will conclude with a drinks reception, and a screening of the IPSP documentary.
+The evening will conclude with a drinks reception.